echu/iceberg/README.md

 1. Verify that persistent disks are handled robustly, especially for databases in containers.
 1. Other things I haven't thought of.

+## Changelog

+### Version 0.1.0

+- Uniformly at random kills Docker containers
+- Can be run inside a container
+- Initial release